Updated December 22, 2021

 Will changes in the virus mean new vaccines need to be developed in coming years?

 Are there other rare side effects we will learn about once millions of people are vaccinated?
-If a rare side effect occurs (like in April with Johnson & Johnson), the reporting and review process allows scientists to quickly identify it and take action.
+If a rare side effect occurs (like with Johnson & Johnson), the reporting and review process allows scientists to quickly identify it and take action.
+In fact, after more study, national and state health officials have decided that for most adults, taking one of the mRNA vaccines is preferred over J&J.

 These are all good questions that need more study.
-But they are not reasons to delay getting a vaccine that is safe and effective out to people right now.
+But they are not reasons to delay getting vaccines out to people right now.
+Vaccines are our best defense against COVID-19.

 Support is available if you have questions or mixed feelings